 Comparing power plants to value creation machines in organizations makes sense, but with one significant difference.
 While power plants always lose energy due to all kinds of friction (due to the second law of thermodynamics), value-creating machines within organizations create value due to human action’s “intangible” effects.
 Human action ensures that the value of all the resources that go into the process increases at the output and that the value of the cause of that action, the value of human capital, increases.
 Then, it is not that his action in producing surplus value depletes human capital, but that it is itself increased by such action.
 If it were not so, we would not be part of a growing civilization, something that increases its value, its temperature, but part of something that loses energy and vitality.

-Agent A uses resource a to produce product b, that is used by agent B as a resource to produce product c that is then used by agent C as his resource.
+Let us look at the simplest value chain: Agent A uses resource a to produce product b, which is used as a resource by agent B to produce product c, which is then used by agent C as its resource.

 Such a micro-value chain can only come about if b is valued by B as marginally more valuable than the total value input to A was.
 For this marginal utility to come about, only one event must occur: A and B must agree on the price.

 We need to define very precisely what they must agree on.
 They don’t agree on marginal utility or additional utility.
 B does not know, nor is it necessary for him to know, what added value will be created if he agrees with A on price.
 No one needs to know that (except the tax revenue office ).
 And to that extent, it is also not necessary for A to know what added value is created by B when C agrees on the price for his resource.
 Everyone calculates his marginal utility for himself by agreeing on only one factor: price.
 This brief exposition of praxeology should be understood only as a modest attempt to insert Ludwig von Mises’ treatises into explaining the value chain.

 What I want to point out here are two lessons that are by definition cast aside in the everyday practice of contemporary intellectualist interpretations of reality: